 Gadgets and Miscellaneous

-If you’re researching formula options, check out Organic Start.
-This is where many mamas find European formula options.
+If you’re researching formula options, check out Beyond Organic Baby or Huggable.
+These are where many mamas find European formula options.
 There are so many different choices out there, and no “right” one.
 The needs of each baby are different; read stories from some of our Whole Mamas community members.
 If you’re feeling overwhelmed, listen to our podcast with Dr. Annie Salsberg, as she helps decode the ingredient label on formula.